Can You Discharge Private Students Loans in Bankruptcy?

-Can private student loans be discharged in bankruptcy?
-The answer is yes, they can be.
+Can you discharge private students loans in bankruptcy?
+The answer is that they can be but unfortunately, it’s not particularly straightforward.

 This process is difficult.
 And it isn’t guaranteed to work.
 Unlike credit card bills, medical bills, and other consumer debts, private student loans aren’t automatically cleared at the end of your bankruptcy case.